Law Offices of

 Q. How much tax do I have to pay?

-A. In New Jersey there is no tax between husband and wife and no inheritance tax from a parent to a child, although there may be an estate tax on the estate.
+A. In New Jersey there is no tax between husband and wife and no INHERITANCE TAX (which taxes the beneficiary as opposed to taxing the estate) from a parent to a child.
 New Jersey takes their cut from the recipient's share when Uncle Sam taxes the estate (see the exception above under What is Probate?).
 Federal tax law also does not tax transfers between husband and wife.
-Uncle Sam also provides an exemption of $2,000,000 in the year 2007 going up to $3.5 million in 2009, repealed entirely in 2010 and then back to $1.0 million in 2011.
+Uncle Sam also provided an exemption of $11.4 million (adjusted for inflation) in 2020 to present.

 Suggestion: Both spouses should own assets individually.
 This allows both to take advantage of the maximum exemptions.